tektoncd/pipeline/api_compatibility_policy.md

 - We will not make any backwards incompatible changes to fields that are stable without incrementing the api version.

 - Alpha and Beta features may be present within a stable API version.
-However, they will not be enabled by default and must be enabled by setting `enable-api-fields` to `alpha` or `beta`.
+Alpha features will not be enabled by default and must be enabled by setting `enable-api-fields` to `alpha`.
+To disable beta features as well, set `enable-api-fields` to `stable`.

 ## Feature Gates

 CRD API versions gate the overall stability of the CRD and its default behaviors.
 Within a particular CRD version, certain opt-in features may be at a lower stability level as described in [TEP-33](https://github.com/tektoncd/community/blob/main/teps/0033-tekton-feature-gates.md).
 These fields may be disabled by default and can be enabled by setting the right `enable-api-fields` feature-flag as described in TEP-33:

-* `stable` (default) - This value indicates that only fields of the highest stability level are enabled; For `beta` CRDs, this means only     beta stability fields are enabled, i.e. `alpha` fields are not enabled.
-For  `GA` CRDs, this means only `GA` fields are enabled by defaultd, i.e. `beta` and `alpha` fields would not be enabled.
+* `stable` - This value indicates that only fields of the highest stability level are enabled; For `beta` CRDs, this means only beta stability fields are enabled, i.e. `alpha` fields are not enabled.
+For `GA` CRDs, this means only `GA` fields are enabled, i.e. `beta` and `alpha` fields would not be enabled.
-* `beta` - This value indicates that only fields which are of `beta` (or greater) stability are enabled, i.e. `alpha` fields are not enabled.
+* `beta` (default) - This value indicates that only fields which are of `beta` (or greater) stability are enabled, i.e. `alpha` fields are not enabled.
 * `alpha` - This value indicates that fields of all stability levels are enabled, specifically `alpha`, `beta` and `GA`.